shawn11ZX/CodingPractices/common_errors.md

         - Depth: The depth of a node is the number of edges from the tree's root node to the node.
 Depth of root is zero
     - Common Ancestor
         - In BST, it is NOT true that common ancestor of node 3 and 5 is 4

+## 4.9 BST Sequences
+    - To simplify push/pop use Stack<T>, which can be an argument to ArrayList<T>
+    - The constructor of ArrayList<Integer> is ambigous.